TomaszWoloszyn983/mood-design-gift-shop/README.md

 #### **Final AWS Setup**

-- If Heroku Config Vars has `DISABLE_COLLECTSTATIC` still, this can be removed now, so that AWS will handle the static files.
+- If Heroku Config Vars still havehas `DISABLE_COLLECTSTATIC` still, this can be removed now, so that AWS will handle the static files.
 - Back within **S3**, create a new folder called: `media`.
 - Select any existing media images for your project to prepare them for being uploaded into the new folder.
 - Under **Manage Public Permissions**, select **Grant public read access to this object(s)**.